ssb22/CedPane/README.md

 Google is a trademark of Google LLC.
 Google Maps is a trademark of Google LLC.
 Gucci is a trademark of Gucci America, Inc.
+Hasbro is a trademark or registered trademark of Hasbro, Inc. in the U.S. and/or other jurisdictions.
 Heineken is a trademark of Heineken Brouwerijen B.V.
 Heinz is a trademark of H. J. Heinz Company.
 Hermès is a trademark of H51.